Why Proteins are important. This is Post 2 of a 3 Post Series on Protein

 The pieces of food broken down by our chewing and other digestive processes give us the different building blocks our body needs.

-The first step to improving health, wellness, and fitness, is to ensure that we provide our body with all the ‘pieces’ it needs.
+The first step to any health/wellness/fitness goal is to ensure that we are providing our body with all the ‘pieces’ it needs.

 Providing our body with all the ‘pieces’ it needs to maintain, repair, and replicate our cells is the KEY to all our goals.